epics-base/pvaPy/documentation/dataDistributorPlugin.md

 group G/distributor D1 do not interfere with updates sent to consumers that belong to group G.distributor D2.

-- A distributor instance is removed once there are no more active groups.
+- A distributor instance is removed once it has no more active groups.

 - The current channel PV object is always distributed to a consumer on an initial connect.